eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-- a Provider of registration certificates (see [Section 3.19](#319-providers-of-registration-certificates)) associated with the Registrar will issue one or more registration certificates to the Relying Party, if the Registrar has a policy of issuing such registration certificates.
+- a Provider of registration certificates (see [Section 3.19](#319-providers-of-registration-certificates)) associated with the Registrar will issue one or more registration certificates to the Relying Party, if the Member State has a policy of issuing such registration certificates.
 The purpose of the registration certificate is described in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
-It is up to each Registrar to decide if it issues registration certificates.
+Issuing registration certificates is optional.
+However, if registration certificates are issued, the Provider of registration certificates complies with the harmonised requirements in Implementing Regulation (EU) 2025/848 (including those for the associated policy and practice statement in Annex V).
 - an Access Certificate Authority (see [Section 3.18](#318-access-certificate-authorities)) associated with the Registrar issues an access certificate to each Relying Party Instance of the Relying Party.
 A Relying Party Instance needs such a certificate